 If you're hooking with your left leg, use the left hand to grasp your deck lines and the rescuer's deck lines.
 Use hand and heel to pull yourself out of the water and keep the body rotation going as you roll into your kayak.

-For the rest of these sessions, Gordon will be the rescuer.
+First, you'll see us demonstrate in calm conditions to clearly show the technique.
+For the rest of these sessions demonstrated, I will be the rescuer and demonstrate how to assist.
 Janice, who has been paddling for under two years, is the kayaker who has volunteered to get wet.
-First, we'll see them demonstrate a standard deep water rescue.

 Emptying the Kayak

 If you just get out of your boat and hold onto your boat, go to the front end of your boat.
 That's it.
 What you do is you is just try and hold onto mine.
 Just hold onto the deck line, just there.
 Do you want your paddle?
 Good.
 I just take my paddle and push it under my elastics here.
 I then take the boat, hands on, and turn it up the right way.
 That lets me then slide it onto my boat.
 And then we've got options now.